-Subsequently, Karki et al. proved that the research gives information on the device's structure and morphology.
-An OPV cell with a single junction was built in this study and found to have more than 15% (PCE).
-ITO (Indium Tin Oxide)/ PEDOT: PSS /PM6:Y6/PDINO/Al (Aluminium) device structure was utilized.
-During this investigation, the different factors that determine the PCE (Voc, FF, and Jsc) were thoroughly analysed and noted.
-Finally, this investigation demonstrated that the loss of radiative and non-radiative recombination was low
+Subsequently, the research done by Karki et al. gives information on the device's structure and morphology.
+An OPV cell with a single junction was built in this study and found to have more than 15% PCE.
+An ITO (Indium Tin Oxide)/ PEDOT: PSS /PM6:Y6/PDINO/Al (Aluminium) device structure was utilized.
+During this investigation, the different factors that determine the PCE, Voc, FF, and Jsc were thoroughly analyzed and noted.
+Finally, this investigation demonstrated that the loss of radiative and non-radiative recombination was low (0.485 eV).

-(0.485).
 The blend used in the study also has a minimum energetic disturbance, which contributes to even lower voltage losses.
-This research reveals that PCEs more than 15% necessitate modest voltage losses, average 'non-geminate recombination', and extraction of charge for the majority of the device's relevant operating conditions [15].
+This research reveals that PCEs more than 15 % require modest voltage losses, average levels of 'non-geminate recombination', and extraction of charge for the majority of the device's relevant operating conditions [15].

 Zhang et al. developed a technique for thermal doping.
 P-dopants in this study were made with the Lewis acid BCF $(C_6F_5)3B$.
-The above made the OPV cells more efficient by 16.0% over PM6: Y6 based OPV cells [16].
+The above made the OPV cells more efficient by 16.0 % over PM6:Y6 based OPV cells [16].

-Pan et al. used only a minimal quantity of PCBM to get 16.7% efficiency in the PM6:Y6 OPV cell.
-The use of 1) PM7: Y6, 2) PM6/ IT-4F, 3) PM6: Y6, and 4) PM7/ IT-4F as active layer materials was the primary focus of this study.
-PC71BM (additive material) was used in all of the active layer components indicated above.
-PCEs amounted to 15.4%, 13.4%, 15.5%, and 13.1% respectively [17].
+Pan et al. used only a minimal quantity of PCBM to get 16.7 % efficiency in the PM6:Y6 OPV cell.
+The use of PM7:Y6, PM6/IT-4F, PM6:Y6, and PM7/IT-4F as active layer materials was the primary focus of this study.
+The PC71BM, as an additive material, was used in all of the active layer components indicated above.
+The PCEs amounted to 15.4 %, 13.4 %, 15.5 %, and 13.1 %, respectively [17].

-Yang et al. actualized an extraordinary PCE (16.8%) by incorporating a new acceptor material (PIDTCT) with thiophene-fused end groups onto PM6Y6-based OPV cell [18].
+Yang et al. actualized an extraordinary PCE of 16.8% by incorporating a new acceptor material (PIDTCT) with thiophene-fused end groups onto PM6Y6-based OPV cell [18].

 Tokmoldin et al. studied PV cells to determine the short-circuit current's independence from the concentration of the photoactive layer.
-This research shows a variety of optoelectronic appraisals, such as mobility measurements, charge extraction by linearly increasing voltage, photoinduced absorption spectroscopy, Mott-Schottky analysis, and AFORS-HET simulations.
-These were utilized to reach the inference that the constant photocurrent for gadgets with various dynamic layer thicknesses is connected to the Y6's dispersion length surpassing 300 nm on account of a 300 nm thick cell.
+This research shows a variety of optoelectronic evaluations, such as mobility measurements, charge extraction by linearly increasing voltage, photoinduced absorption spectroscopy, Mott-Schottky analysis, and AFORS-HET simulations.
+These evaluations conclude that the constant photocurrent for gadgets with various dynamic layer thicknesses is connected to the Y6's dispersion length surpassing 300 nm.
 The findings show that the key role is played by diffusion transport.
-This makes PM6: Y6 OPV cell, which is doped, operate similarly to normal PV cells.
-It is supposed to be a basic essential for the construction of such a long-haul thick OPV cell, proficient, high-photocurrent device [19].
+This makes PM6:Y6 OPV cell, which is doped, operates similarly to normal PV cells.
+It is supposed to be a basic essential for the construction of such a long-haul thick OPV cell, proficient, and high-photocurrent device [19].

-Zhu et al. built PV cells with the following architecture: (ITO)/poly (3,4ethylenedioxythiophene): poly (styrenesulfonate) (PEDOT: PSS)/PM6: Y6/PNDIT-F3N-Br/Ag (conventional OPV cell) and achieved a peak efficiency of 16.88%.
-Thermal annealing and the solvents C_6H_5Cl (CB) and CHCl3 (CF) were utilized to modify the shape of the thin film.
-A PCE (16.06%), Jsc (25.33 mAcm-2), FF (74.39%), and Voc (0.852 V) were obtained using CF 0.5% $C{10}H_7Cl$ as a supplement.
-There were Voc (0.835 V), PCE (16.88%), Jsc (26.52 mAcm-2), and FF (76.21%) values for the thermally annealed OPV cell at 80 °C. CB's device, in contrast, had a lower PCE (12.15%), Jsc (21.16 mAcm-2), FF (72.15%), and Voc (0.796 V) [20].
+built PV cells with the following architecture: (ITO)/poly Zhu et al. ethylenedioxythiophene):poly (styrenesulfonate) (PEDOT:PSS)/PM6: Y6/PNDIT-F3N-Br/Ag (conventional OPV cell) and achieved a peak efficiency of 16.88 %.
+Thermal annealing and the solvents C6H5Cl (CB) and CHCl3 (CF) were utilized to modify the shape of the thin film.
+A PCE of 16.06 %, Jsc of 25.33 mAcm-2, FF of 74.39%, and Voc of 0.852 V were obtained using CF with 0.5 % C10H7Cl as a supplement.
+The attained values were Voc of 0.835 V, PCE of 16.88 %, Jsc of 26.52 mAcm-2, and FF of 76.21% for the thermally annealed OPV cell at 80 °C. The CB's device, in contrast, had a lower PCE of 12.15 %, Jsc of 21.16 mAcm-2, FF of 72.15 %, and Voc of 0.796 V [20].